 You can also apply effects to an entire track.
 This is achieved by dragging an effect from the Effect Tab to the Track Header.
-Or you can click on the track header and chose themenu item.
+Or you can click on the track header and choose themenu item.
 Tracks which have effects added in this fashion will have a gold star icon in the track header.

 Make the Effects Tab visible use themenu item.

 The effects tab has 5 different icons that cause the application to show and hide different categories of effects.

 By default the effects tab displays the “Main Effects” (Icon 1 selected).
 These are the Audio Correction, Alpha/Transform, Analysis and data, Colour and the Image adjustment categories.

 Icon 2 makes it display all the video effects categories (This option hides the Audio Correction category that is in the “Main Effects” and adds the Misc and Motion categories).